siran/writing/documents/Outreach/Experimental Proposal -- Confirmation of a Dielectric Longitudinal Delay of a Bright Interference Fringe.md

 ## 7. What the Experiment Decides

-This experiment tests which object should be treated as the propagating branch after recombination:
+This experiment tests which object should be treated as the propagating fringe after recombination:

 - the ordinary normalized output mode
-- or the isolated raw constructive-interference branch
+- or the isolated raw constructive-interference fringe

 If the measured delay matches the reference, the ordinary reading wins.
-If the measured delay approaches the $c/2$ prediction in the equal-beam limit, the loaded-branch reading is supported.
+If the measured delay approaches the $c/2$ prediction in the equal-beam limit, the loaded-fringe reading is supported.